 Ryan Residency Training Program

 Our Ryan Residency Training Program provides comprehensive family planning education to residents via a dedicated clinical rotation and structured curriculum.
 Trainees rotate at our partner sites, Planned Parenthood of Northern New England, Equality Health Center, and in clinics at DHMC.

-Our research division is led by.
+Our research division is led by Ivy Wilkinson-Ryan, MD.
 Dr. Wilkinson-Ryan is responsible for the research curriculum and the timeline of responsibilities in research.
 Residents are required to do research and present a completed project by the end of the third year.
 Fourth year residents are encouraged to prepare a manuscript for publication and present at a national meeting.

 We believe that simulation training is a powerful teaching tool for many aspects of the curriculum.
 We have an 8000 square foot on-site patient safety training center which features a delivery room, a NICU bed, and adult ICU bed, and an operating room.
 In addition, there are multiple laparoscopic surgical simulators which can be accessed for practice 24 hours a day.
 Residents learn both technical skills and communication and teamwork skills within the simulation center.

 DHMC is the only academic tertiary care center in the state of New Hampshire.
 Our patient catchment area is wide and includes 1.5 million people in New Hampshire, Vermont, Northern Massachusetts, and western Maine.
 Many of our patients are referred for tertiary care but we also provide primary care to the local population in the Upper Connecticut River Valley.